-Playing card games on College premises.
+Betting or playing games of chance on College premises.
+This includes, but is not limited to selling pools on athletic events, playing card games or other games that involve wagering of money.
 Certain card games, such as bridge, are permitted as a regularly scheduled activity of a club, which is officially recognized by the Office of Student Affairs.